 We see many startups leap straight from an Entrepreneurial Culture to a High Performance Sales Culture when trying to scale, and the companies which fail to scale are typically the startups who put more effort into a ‘push sell’ mentality rather than focusing on innovation and collaboration.

-The High Performance Sales Culture
+What is High Performance Sales Culture?

 For any company considering terming your culture perspective as ‘High Performance Sales’ – proceed with caution.